 Constraint: A rank-value-range shall be just one rank-value except in a rank-clause of a type-declaration-statement appearing in the specification part of a generic subprogram.

-RANKOF with a data-ref specifies the same rank as the declared rank of data-ref.
+RANKOF ( data-ref ) is equivalent to RANK ( RANK ( data-ref ) ).

 NOTE 1